erlonrc/gemini-cli/README.md

 ## How to Use:

 1. **Get your Gemini API key:**
-    Go to the Gemini website (https://developers.google.com/focus/ai-development)[https://developers.google.com/focus/ai-development] and create an account.
+    Go to the [Google developer website](https://ai.google.dev/aistudio) and create an account.
 Once you have created your account, you will be able to generate an API key.

 2. **Create a .env file in the project folder with the following content:**
     ```bash